-If you have installed a DRAM DIMM module, complete the parts replacement.
-See Complete the parts replacement).
+If you have installed a DRAM DIMM, complete the parts replacement.
+See Complete the parts replacement.

-Make sure the firmware of all the DCPMM units is the latest version.
+Make sure the DCPMM firmware is the latest version.
 If not, update it to the latest version (see Updating firmware on managed devices with LXCA).

 Configure DCPMMs and DRAM DIMMs (see Configure DC Persistent Memory Module (DCPMM)).

-Restore the data that have been backed up if necessary.
+Restore the data that has been backed up if necessary.